-- 6. On the Chart Wizard Step 3 of 4 Chart Options pop-up window, complete the following fields and click Next: - In the Chart title field, type a name for the histogram. - In the Category (X) axis field, type a label.
-For example, MPI Ranks. - In the Category (Y) axis field, type a label.
-For example, Elapsed Time in Seconds. - 7.
-On the Chart Wizard Step 4 of 4 Chart Location pop-up window, accept the defaults and click Finish.
+- 3. Click the Chart Title placeholder label, and type a name for your chart. - 4.
+Click the Axis Title placeholder label, and type a name for the X axis.
+For example, MPI Ranks. - 5.
+In the Category (Y) axis field, type a label.
+For example, Elapsed Time in Seconds.